faudio/faudio/doc/Boxed types.md

+## Boxed types

-\anchor WrapFunctions
+\anchor BoxedTypes

+TODO intro

-The wrap functions can be used to convert primitive values to \ref doremir_ptr_t and vice versa.
+The boxing functions can be used to convert primitive values to \ref doremir_ptr_t and vice versa.
 They are the preferred way of storing primitive types in a collection.
-The wrap and unwrap functions are implemented without heap allocation whenever possible, but types that are to large to fit into a pointer are always heap-allocated.
+The box and unbox functions are implemented without heap allocation whenever possible, but types that are to large to fit into a pointer are always heap-allocated.

-The wrapped values have the same life cycle as collections, that is: create, use, destroy (once).
+The boxed values have the same life cycle as collections, that is: create, use, destroy (once).
-However, passing a wrapped value to a generic function does *not* result in the wrapped value being destroyed.
+However, passing a boxed value to a generic function does *not* result in the boxed value being destroyed.
 Wrapped values stored in collections are owned by the collection and will be destroyed when the collection is destroyed.
-This means that wrapped values can not be shared without explicit copying (the same holds for nested collections).
+This means that boxed values can not be shared without explicit copying (the same holds for nested collections).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~